 In 2018, the Department was celebrating the 10th anniversary of programme accreditation by the Health Insurance Institute of Slovenia.
 It is a successful demonstration of translating the research project conceptualized in 1999 into practice.

-Their professional work in this field has resulted in the production and publication of the clinical pathway for genetic counselling and testing, as well as numerous publications on their professional work.
-In 2017, Department became a reference centre in the European reference network for genetic tumour risk syndromes (ERN GENTURIS), where they actively participate in various work groups.
+Their professional work in this field has resulted in the production and publication of the clinical pathways for cancer genetic counselling and testing, guidelines and recommendations, as well as numerous publications on their professional work.
+In 2017, Department became a reference center in the European reference network for genetic tumour risk syndromes (ERN GENTURIS), where they actively participate in various work groups.